Melissa Riso Forgets Bottoms In NSFW Instagram Picture

 Recently, according to The Inquisitr, Riso shared a video of herself undergoing laser tattoo removal.
 The model, who regularly poses nude, is getting treatments to remove an extensive tattoo she has on her taut midsection.

 In addition to her modeling and acting, Riso is CEO of Mr By Melissa Riso, which is a haircare line for men.
 She is a popular men’s hairstylist, and her brand includes shampoo, conditioner, shave lotion, and pomade for men at reasonable prices.
 She created the line to provide men a quality option since they have fewer choices than women when it comes to hair care.
 She created a racy tagline to promote the pomade.

 “Put my cream on your head” grabs the attention of men looking for options for styling their hair.

-Currently, Riso is filming a role in Lusitania3D, which is a retelling of the Titanic sinking.
+Currently, Riso is filming a role in Lusitania3D, which is the story of a luxury ship that was attacked and sunk during WWI.
 She also has The Astrid Experience in post-production, and she portrays Lexi.
 She also starred in a national Pepsi commercial in 2014, according to her bio, which she counts among her biggest successes.